SaladDais/tailslide/README.md

 ### Symbol Mangling

 Names of user defined functions, their parameters and globals contribute to bytecode size.
-To reduce bytecode size, libSLing can mangle user-defined symbols into more compact ones like `_a`, `_b`, etc. This may also help with disambiguation when converting the AST to another language with different scoping / variable shadowing rules.
+To reduce bytecode size, Sling can mangle user-defined symbols into more compact ones like `_a`, `_b`, etc. This may also help with disambiguation when converting the AST to another language with different scoping / variable shadowing rules.